-9 dead after bus carrying over 30 passengers falls from bridge in Odisha
+12 dead after bus carrying over 30 passengers falls from bridge in Odisha

-Bhubaneswar, Nov 20: At least nine people died and several injured after a bus carrying around 30 passengers fell from the Mahanadi bridge near Jagatpur in Odisha's Cuttack on Tuesday.
+Bhubaneswar, Nov 20: At least twelve people died and several injured after a bus carrying around 30 passengers fell from the Mahanadi bridge near Jagatpur in Odisha's Cuttack on Tuesday.

 The private bus, on its way to Cuttack from Talcher, crashed into the railing of the bridge and plunged 30 feet down into the dry riverbed, they said.